MANOJ-M-01/manoj-m-01/README.md

 I'm **Manoj**, A full-stack developer who believes that code isn't just written, it's crafted.
 Over the past **4+ years**, I've worked at the intersection of **creativity**, **logic**, and **problem-solving**, building everything from billing systems and e-commerce platforms to sleek, static websites.
 But it's not just about shipping features for me it's about **engineering elegant solutions** that make lives easier.

-I’ve broken more things than I can count, but each bug fixed, each midnight debug session, has been another brick in the foundation of who I am as a developer.

 Right now, I’m working on a project that dares to challenge how people think about "problems."
 And when I'm not coding, you'll likely find me reading dev blogs, experimenting with emerging tools, or learning something that's *slightly ahead of its time*.

 #### 🧠 Skills, Tools & Tech Stack